 Now in its third decade in Hyattsville, Franklin’s got its start as an old-fashioned general store selling everything from rubber chickens to plush puppets to gourmet hot sauce.
 The adjoining restaurant and brewpub offers great sandwiches and stellar beers, but the real fun is letting your kids pick out something from the store before your meal.

 You might not expect an expense-account restaurant a stone’s throw from the White House to welcome the tiniest diners, but check out the Kid’s Club menu, which will keep them occupied with word games, mazes and coloring activities.
 Whether your foodie-in-training needs the $16.95 colossal lump crab cake is an individual decision — other options include mini cheeseburgers or crispy fried shrimp for $8.95 — but this white-table seafood spot is great for parents marking a special occasion.

-Roofers Union chef Marjorie Meek-Bradley is a favorite of clued-in diners, who head to Adams Morgan for house-stuffed sausages and sweetbreads.
+Roofers Union is known for its large rooftop bar and its craft beer program, but the good times in Adams Morgan aren’t reserved just for those 21 and over.
 Continuing a tradition established by the building’s previous occupant, the Reef, Roofers Union sets aside one night a week for families.
 On Thursdays from 5 to 8 p.m., guests 12 and younger get a free entree from the kids menu with the purchase of an adult meal.

 The old-school diner atmosphere of Ted’s Bulletin is designed to appeal to families.
 The all-day breakfast is great, but kids will go nuts for the desserts: house-made Pop-Tarts and a wide variety of milkshakes, including Oreo and s’mores.
 If your group includes hungry teens, Sunday’s family-style pasta night guarantees “meatballs as big as your head” for $15.29 per person.